The Southwest High School PTSA Bylaws were adopted by the PTSA membership at the January 2015 PTSA executive board meeting.

 # Section 1.
 Only members of the Southwest PTSA shall be eligible to serve in elected or appointed positions.

 Section 2.
-The executive committee may create or eliminate such standing committees as it may deem necessary to promote the Purposes and carry on the work of the Southwest PTSA.
+The executive committee may create or eliminate such standing and special committees as it may deem necessary to promote the Purposes and carry on the work of the Southwest PTSA.

 Section 3.
-Chairpersons of the standing committees shall be selected by the executive committee.
-The chairperson of each standing committee shall present a plan of work to the executive committee for approval.
+Chairpersons of standing committees shall be selected by the executive committee.
+The chairperson of each standing committee shall be provided a plan of work that the executive committee has approved.
 No committee work shall be undertaken without the consent of the executive committee.

 Section 4.
 The president shall be an ex officio member of all committees except the nominating committee.